istio/istio.io/content/en/faq/security/verify-mtls-encryption.md

 Once you turned on the mutual TLS, traffic is encrypted.
 We will show that through `tcpdump` in the sidecar container.

-To enable tcpdump, you need to install Istio with proxy priviledged enabled
+To enable tcpdump, you need to install Istio with proxy priviledged enabled.

 {{< text bash >}}
 $ istioctl manifest apply --set values.global.proxy.privileged=true